Graduate Admissions

 We recommend you review our Graduate Program Overview page, which includes information about our Graduate Student Support packages.

 The deadline for submission of applications for the Fall quarter is December 10 of the previous year.
+The UCLA Application for Graduate Admission for the 2025-26 academic year (for Fall 2025 consideration) will be available in September 2024, with a deadline of December 10, 2024.

 The online application consists of the following:

 • A statement of purpose, explaining their background for graduate study in linguistics and their immediate and long-range goals in the field.
 Statements of purpose should primarily focus on intellectual interests and research plans, though autobiographical material can be useful where it is clearly relevant.
-You can find guiding questions for the statement on the UCLA Graduate Division website here, under “Statement of Purpose”; 1,500 word limit for our application.
+You can find guiding questions for the statement on the UCLA Division of Graduate Education’s website here, under “Statement of Purpose”; 1,500 word limit for our application.

 • Three letters of recommendation, ideally from scholars who can attest to the applicant’s potential in linguistics and general intellectual qualifications.
-Letters from employers can also be useful where they supplement the letters from teachers.
+Letters from employers can also be useful where they supplement the letters from teachers

 • A research paper in linguistics (or a related field).
 This part of the dossier is very important, and is often given more weight in admissions decisions about admissibility than anything else, since it (potentially) provides evidence of the ability to pursue original research in the field.
 Please note that a literature review is less useful than an original research paper.
 If no paper in linguistics or a related field is available, it is better to include a paper in some non-related field, rather than no paper at all.

 • UCLA’s fellowship application, found in online admissions application.
 It is useful to inspect the list of UCLA fellowships carefully, to see what you might be qualified for.
 Applicants are also encouraged to apply for as many extramural fellowships and scholarships as they are eligible.
-As part of the fellowship application, they require you to submit a Personal Statement: You can find guiding questions for the statement on the UCLA Graduate Division website here, under “Personal Statement.”
+As part of the fellowship application, they require you to submit a Personal Statement: You can find guiding questions for the statement on the UCLA Division of Graduate Education’s website here, under “Personal Statement.”
 To a limited extent, the Admissions Committee uses the criterion of what students can be supported with available resources.

 • Although not required, it also would be useful to include with your application an informal list of the courses you have taken in your desired field.
 Add any information you think would clarify the kind of work you did, especially if the title of a given course does not reflect the actual course content.